CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/C/SYS.1.2.2 Windows Server 2012.md

+Table of content

+[toc]

 1 description
 --------------

 ### 1.1 Introduction

 With Windows Server 2012, Microsoft released a server operating system in September 2012 that brings several improvements in terms of security compared to previous versions of Windows (especially Windows Server 2008 R2).
-Technically, it is based not on the predecessor, but on the code base of the client operating system Windows 8.
+Technically, it is not built on the predecessor, but on the code base of the client operating system Windows 8.
 With the release of Windows Server 2012 R2 from October 2013, the operating system was further improved and extended to Windows 2012 R2 to the server counterpart to Windows 8.1 make the client side.

 This module is equally concerned with securing Windows Server 2012 and Windows Server 2012 R2, with relevant differences and peculiarities being appropriately pointed out.
 The spelling "Windows Server 2012 (R2)" is used if both versions are meant.
 The expiration date for Mainstream Support and Extended Support ("End-of-Life", EOL) is 09.01.2018 or 10.01.2023 in both cases.